Job Opportunities

 Please note: all positions are in person.

-Reporting to the Head of Installations at the Yale Center for British Art, the Installation Manager will be responsible for the management and maintenance of the collection, as well as all aspects of exhibition preparation and design.
-The position is responsible for creating design plans, prototypes, 3D models, and fabrication drawings, while understanding current museum standards and materials.
-The Installation Manager will also co-supervise the art installation and fabrication team throughout projects and installation times.
+Reporting to the Head of Installations at the Yale Center for British Art, the Installation Manager will be responsible for the management and maintenance of the collection, as well as aspects of exhibition preparation and design.

 Learn more here.